Kwilv3r/ChatGPT_Block-Builder/README.md

 /newproject
 Forget all of the blocks and the title.
 Start a completely new project.
 "
 this is to remind whoever uses this prompt of the commands.
+Please do not send this message on every reply, only send it on the first message that you send on each project.

 Thank you!